cyurys/Practical-Machine-Learning/analysis.md

 # Summary

 goal:
 - to predict the manner in which people did the exercise ("classe" variable) using any other variables

+steps:
+- use cross validation and out-of-sample error estimation
+- build prediction models
+- compare models
+- predict 20 test cases

+# Steps

 ```r
 library(caret)